ChisholmKyle/ArduinoCMake/README.md

 | ArduinoProMini3V328 |
 | ArduinoProMini5V328 |

 The serial port for communications and uploading to the Arduino needs to be set with the variable `ARDUINO_PORT` and if serial communications are being used with the Arduino and picocom, the `ARDUINO_SERIAL_SPEED` needs to be set.
-The following table described the variables:
+The following table describes the variables:

 | Serial | Notes |
 | ---- | ----- |